aquasecurity/trivy/docs/docs/compliance/compliance.md

 ### Compliance Command ID

-***Note:*** This field is not mandatory, it relevant to k8s compliance report when node-collector is in use
+***Note:*** This field is not mandatory, it is relevant to k8s compliance report when node-collector is in use

 Specify the command ID (#ref) that needs to be executed to collect the information required to evaluate the control.